Book an Appointment

 Amanda also enjoys working directly with teenagers, offering a genuine and non-judgmental presence that builds trust and connection.
 In addition, she supports individuals and couples navigating fertility struggles, family building, or the complex emotions of trying to conceive, offering a blend of professional expertise and heartfelt understanding.

-Her counselling style is person-centered, strength-based, integrative, and trauma-informed, drawing from approaches that honour your individual strengths and lived experience.
-Amanda has received specialized training in Motivational Interviewing, substance use, and San’yas Indigenous Cultural Safety Training, and she is currently working toward her Registered Social Worker (RSW) designation.
+Her counselling style is person-centred, strength-based, integrative, and trauma-informed, drawing from approaches that honour your individual strengths and lived experience.
+Amanda has received specialized training in Motivational Interviewing, substance use, and San’yas Indigenous Cultural Safety Training, and she has her Registered Social Worker (RSW) designation.

 Amanda is grateful to live, work, and play on the unceded and traditional territory of the Secwépemc Nation.
 She is committed to ongoing learning and growth in the areas of cultural humility, equity, and safety in her practice.
 Amanda cherishes time with her family and can often be found soaking up the outdoors - whether camping, exploring near the water, or enjoying a beach day together.